 Let’s unpack a little, starting with FODMAP.
 Stuffing generally tends to be flavoured with onion, garlic and broth.
 Lots of recipes also call for dried cranberries and apple.
 This version uses fennel (or leek greens) and carrot as the aromatic base, followed by a combination of Massel vegetable stock cubes and miso paste.

 Massel cubes specifically are verified as FODMAP friendly by Monash, the creators of FODMAP.
 They contain no onion or garlic, are vegan, and certified ‘IBS friendly’.
-I am generally not a stock cube person, but the sort of flavour they add to the stuffing in this case is vital.
-I haven’t tried the recipe without the stock cubes, and I recommend you don’t either.
+I am generally not a stock cube person but the sort of flavour they add to the stuffing in this case is vital.
+I haven’t tried the recipe without the stock cubes and I don’t recommend it.

 As an added bonus, Massell make FODMAP friendly vegan stock cubes that are chicken or beef flavoured.
 This really helps add an extra layer of flavour to this FODMAP friendly vegan stuffing.